XGOX Market Cap Tops $40,510.24 (XGOX)

-XGOX (CURRENCY:XGOX) traded 56.3% lower against the U.S. dollar during the twenty-four hour period ending at 16:00 PM Eastern on March 6th.
-One XGOX coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-XGOX has a total market cap of $40,510.24 and $58.00 worth of XGOX was traded on exchanges in the last day.
-Over the last seven days, XGOX has traded 23% higher against the U.S. dollar.
+XGOX (CURRENCY:XGOX) traded 56.3% lower against the U.S. dollar during the one day period ending at 8:00 AM ET on March 8th.
+One XGOX coin can now be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+XGOX has a total market capitalization of $40,510.24 and approximately $58.00 worth of XGOX was traded on exchanges in the last day.
+Over the last week, XGOX has traded up 23% against the U.S. dollar.

 - Redd (RDD) traded up 1.7% against the dollar and now trades at $0.0011 or 0.00000008 BTC.